eloraju/jab/readme.md

 script.
 Then make changes in the `jab.conf` and `jab.pkgs` files according to your likings.
 Once you're satisfied run `sh jab.sh`.
 Then just wait for the installation to finish.

+### TODO

+- Remove the "do you want to continue" check when installing yay
+- Detect video card and download appropriate drivers
+- Find more bugs...

 ### License